guardian/recommendations/coding-with-empathy.md

 ## Recommendations

--   optimise your project for Guardian engineers
 -   prefer programming languages and frameworks that are commonly used at the Guardian
--   optimise your code for people who are familiar with the language it is written in
+    -   this will optimise your project for Guardian engineers
 -   prefer idiomatic patterns and techniques
--   optimise your code for the next reader
+    -   this will optimise your code for people who are already familiar with the language it is written in
 - simplicity > sophistication
+    -   this will optimise your code for the next reader